adamw/cdiext/README.txt

 CDI & Weld Extensions
 =====================

+Build the .jar and bundle it with your app.

 1. Stackable security interceptors

 Defines the @Secure annotation, which takes an EL expression.
 The expression must evaluate to true, otherwise